memgraph/pymgclient/docs/source/introduction.rst

   $ python3 setup.py install

-Techninal note for arm64 machines
+Technical note for arm64 machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default installed Python is in the so called `Universal Binary 2